Mooncoder/minedroid/README.md

-Minedroid I a clone of minecraft written in java for android
+Minedroid is a clone of minecraft written in java for android